 In this regard, where the Terms and Conditions clearly appear on the browser every time for each transaction and the customer is required, as a precondition for entering into such transaction, to express his/her consent to the Terms and Conditions by clicking the Agree button, such Terms and Conditions would be included in the contents of the contract and thus they are binding the parties thereto.
-On the other hand, where the Terms and Conditions are posted at an inconspicuous location on the website and the customer is not required to click an

-Agree button to express his/her consent thereto in connection with the use of the website, such Terms and Conditions will not be binding on the parties to the transaction (See "Effectiveness of Website Terms of Use" herein).
+On the other hand, where the Terms and Conditions are posted at an inconspicuous location on the website and the customer is not required to click an Agree button to express his/her consent thereto in connection with the use of the website, such Terms and Conditions will not be binding on the parties to the transaction (See section I-2-1 of the present Guidelines, "Effectiveness of Website Terms of Use" herein).